In this article we are going to look at one of the most common puppy parent questions: how long do dogs live?

 When you buy a puppy, it pays to know who their parents were.

 This is one of the big benefits of Kennel Club registered puppies.
-You can see several generations back who the puppies parents were, and in many cases even find things out about their temperament, health and even age of death.
+You can see several generations back who the puppies parents were.
+In many cases even find things out about their temperament, health and even age of death.

 You can also find out what their coefficient of inbreeding (COI) is.
 The COI is a percentage which shows you how many of the dogs in the past few generations were the same.